Julius Caesar List Of Characters

 1. Julius Caesar: The Ambitious General and Target of the Plot

 Caesar is the central figure around whom the play revolves, although his stage time is surprisingly limited.
 He is depicted as a powerful and ambitious leader, aware of his own popularity and prone to vanity.
 While initially portrayed as somewhat arrogant and ruthless, Caesar’s character remains complex and multifaceted.
 His ambition is a driving force of the conflict, causing concern and fear amongst the Roman senators who fear his potential tyranny.
-His death serves as the pivotal event, setting in motion the chain of events that lead to further chaos and bloodshed.
+His death serves as the critical event, setting in motion the chain of events that lead to further chaos and bloodshed.

 2. Mark Antony: The Skilled Orator and Master of Manipulation